-When it comes to selling your property, it is down to you to present your house as one that appeals to prospective buyers.
-There are several small measures you can take to ensure the snapshot of your home that is seen by buyers is one which entices them towards your property.
-Cardwells Estate Agents has put together a rundown list with some helpful pointers towards a successful viewing:
+When it comes to selling your property, it is down to you to present your house to appeal to prospective buyers.
+There are several small measures you can take to ensure the snapshot of your home as seen by buyers is one which entices them to your property.
+Cardwells Estate Agents have put together a rundown list with some helpful pointers towards a successful viewing:

 Repairs and maintenance: